 The AALL Distinguished Lectureship is an opportunity for members with a unique perspective on the history, practice, or philosophy of law librarianship to share their knowledge and expertise with other members in a prestigious setting.
 The lecture, which can be on a topic of the individual's own choosing, will be presented at the annual meeting and published in the Law Library Journal.

-The AALL Research and Publications Committee, in coordination with the editors of Law Library Journal and AALL Spectrum will select the recipient, should qualified candidates be identified.
-Nominations will be solicited from the AALL membership with the consent of the nominee.
+The AALL Research and Publications Committee, with advice from the editors of Law Library Journal and AALL Spectrum, will select the recipient of the Distinguished Lectureship Award should qualified candidates be identified.
+Any member of AALL may offer nominations using the prescribed procedure; nominees from earlier award cycles may also be considered at the discretion of the Committee.
+Prior consent of the nominee at the time of nomination is encouraged but not required: no award shall be given, however, without consent of the recepient.
 The deadline for nominations is November 1.
-The lecture will be given at the following AALL Convention.
+The lecture will be given at the following AALL Annual Meeting and Conference.
 The Lectureship carries a $500 honorarium.

 - The nominee must be a member in good standing of the Association who has made a substantial contribution to its work.